caleb-flesher/FavoriteUniversityProject/prodcon_sem/README.txt

 -------METHODS-------

-I began by creating the user space code, in the buffer_user.c file.
-I struggled with creating the buffer at the start because I did not know a good method of checking to see if the buffer was already initialized.
-After asking the class in the Discord server for some information to help me, the solution I used was to create a static boolean to indicate if the buffer was initialized or not initialized.
-The print function prints the entirety of the buffer regardless if data has been entered into it or not, which is how I understood the outline of the project.

-After spending time getting the user space implementation working, I moved to the kernel space.
-For the buffer.c file, I transferred much of the contents from the buffer_user.c file and changed the functions (such as free to kfree and printf to printk) so they would work properly in kernel space.
-After lengthy debugging, I found one of the major issues in the kernel space was printing the contents of the buffer.
-The kernel implementation would print a random garbage value repeatedly.
-After speaking with Rushabh, I discovered I never passed the parameter into the syscall for the insert function.
-Upon this discovery, I edited the test file, recompiled, and run the test with success.
+I began by creating the user space code, in the buffer_user_sem.c file.
+I was able to copy the function from the buffer_user.c file from part 1, then I initialized the semaphores for the enqueue and dequeue functions.
+I had trouble understanding how these were supposed to be implemented, but after reading some documentation at length I found a method that created them as they are now.
+Then I started working on the enqueue and dequeue functions, in an effort to just have them alter the semaphores so I could make sure they are being accessed.
+Both of the functions are operational, however I have found there is an odd issue with the dequeue function.
+I do not know why, but the dequeue function will fall behind and dequeue the buffer nodes after enqueue is finished.
+While this is good because it does not leave queued nodes in the buffer, the function prints zeros at the end of execution in this scenario.
+I chose to move forward and bring the functions to kernel space.
+See the details below for the kernel space implementation.